FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ## Introduction

 Dear contributor(s)!

 We are excited to see the enthusiasm around our project and appreciate your participation in the community.
-This is a guide to help you understand how to make technical contributions to the Ontology community.
+This is a guide to help you understand how to make technical contributions for Ontology.

 Please note that these guidelines focuses on technical contributions e.g. developing dApps or SDKs.
 Guidelines for facilitating events, community management and translation are not to be found in this.

 From Ontology side we wish to build a highly engaged quality community and believe that this is best achieved by teamwork.
-We encourage the community to form independent groups so that we, Ontology, can engage on a strategic level for support and rewards.
-It’s important for us that the community takes responsibility for their own development and help us distribute the compensation.
+We encourage the community to form independent groups so that we, Ontology, can engage on a strategic level for support and compensation.
+It’s important for us that the community takes responsibility for their own development and mmanagement.

-<align="center">Guidelines for technical community contributions>

 **_We believe that projects are best executed in teams and encourage contributors to form independent groups_**

 How you chose to structure groups or function as an individual contributors is entirely up to yourself.
-However, we would like you to identify a single point of contact so that we can engage with someone who’s carrying out the interest of the group as a whole.
+However, for groups, we would like you to identify a single point of contact so that we can engage with someone who's carrying out the interest of the group as a whole.

 ## Technical contributions